metablaster/WindowsFirewallRuleset/Modules/Project.Windows.UserInfo/Help/en-US/ConvertFrom-SID.md

 3.
 https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/security-identifiers

-To avoid confusion pseudo accounts ("Local Service" in below example) can be represented as:
+To avoid confusion pseudo accounts ("Local Service" in the example below) can be represented as:
 1.
 SID (S-1-5-19)
 2.